TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Hyperparameter Optimization
 Hyperparameter optimization was done over the same validation set for each config, following the standard definition of hyperparameter tuning.
-Hyperband was used to efficiently search this space, which allocates the number of training epochs as a resource and uses successive halving to prune underperforming configurations (Lisha et al. 2018).
+Hyperband was used to efficiently search this space, which allocates the number of training epochs as a resource and uses successive halving to prune underperforming configurations (Lisha et al.; 2018).
 In the implementation used, a series of “brackets” are created based on the maximum number of training epochs and a reduction factor, iterating from the most exploratory (many configurations, few epochs) to the most exploitative (few configurations, many epochs) phases ([`hyperband_search(...)`](./optimize_hyperparams.py#L63)).
 - **Data Sampling:** One training and one validation series are randomly sampled from each dataset partition inside the [`get_best_config(...)`](./optimize_hyperparams.py#L111) routine, providing a representative but lightweight evaluation set.
 - **Configuration Sampling:** The [`sample_hyperparameters(...)`](./optimize_hyperparams.py#L11) function draws candidate settings by: